-My employers asked me to do many usual things that year, which more or less corresponded with my senior year at Trenton State College.
+My employers asked me to do many usual things that year, which more or less corresponded with my senior year at a state college in Trenton, New Jersey.
 For example, I did a two-month stint as the lone security guard on the weekend graveyard shift at the Goodall Rubber, a manufacturer of rubber hosing.
 I would arrive at midnight and sit in a small office with a fan blowing on me, sweating in my dark blue polyester guard uniform.
-I would often bring books and magazines to read, but for the first month, I never read a thing because outside on the street, a group of local kids were often trying to break into the warehouse.
-The would pull on the steel mesh that was bolted over the windows, trying to rip it off.
+I would often bring books and magazines with me, but for the first month, I never read a thing because outside on the street, a group of local kids were often trying to break into the warehouse.
+They would pull on the steel mesh that was bolted over the windows, trying to rip it off.
 They knew I was there watching them.
 They could see me.
 Sometimes they would wave or give me the finger.
-I would watch them nervously, all the while trying to decide at what point it would be necessary for me to actually call the police, which I did twice in two the months I was posted there.
+I would watch them nervously, all the while trying to decide at what point it would be necessary for me to actually call the police, which I did twice in the two the months I was posted there.
 I was a kid from a small town in Northwestern, New Jersey—farm country basically.
 From my perspective, Trenton was another planet, and a scary one.

-After a few weeks, I stopped watching the kids outside and began exploring the warehouse, which was filled with big coils of rubber hosing that were stacked in towers on wooden pallets and arranged into rows with just enough space between them for a forklift to drive through.
+After a few weeks, I stopped watching the kids outside and began exploring the warehouse, which was filled with big coils of rubber hosing that were stacked in towers on wooden pallets that were arranged into rows with just enough space between them for a forklift to drive through.
 The warehouse was cavernous, dark, and spooky.
-I carried a battered steel flashlight with me, half expecting to have to use it as a weapon at some point.
-My heart would race and I would sweat profusely.
-The the air was stifling and thick with the smell of new rubber.
+I carried a nicked steel flashlight with me, half expecting to have to use it as a weapon at some point.
+My heart would race during these excursions through the warehouse, and I would sweat profusely.
+The air was stifling and thick with the smell of new rubber.
 I would sometimes walk the inside perimeter of the warehouse (though no one had asked me to do this) checking the truck bay doors to make certain that they were fully closed and locked.
-The city of Trenton was out there, sweaty and malevolent, just trying to find a way in.
+From my sheltered and unseasoned perspective, the City of Trenton was out there, sweaty and malevolent, and I was determined to keep it out.

 Around the same time, my supervisor asked me if I wanted to take a shift guarding a parking lot in Trenton.
 It was presented to me this way: The parking lot is a place where prostitutes like to take their tricks.
 The owner wants to keep them out.
 We want you to sit in a car parked at the entrance, in your uniform, so they can see you, “as a deterrent,” he said.